rghart/my-sleeper-app/README.md

 # Sleeper Team Assistant
+_This app was built for personal use in 2020 and is in need of refactoring.
+Currently plan to migrate backend to [sleeper-player-be](https://github.com/rghart/sleeper-player-be) and move some of the helper functions here as well.
+Hope to migrate other portions of frontend/backend to Next.js and utilize server components._

 Interacts with the [Sleeper API](https://docs.sleeper.com/) to pull league, team, and draft pick data to assist with drafts and setting your weekly lineup.